rodmhgl/ansible-rpi-pihole/README.md

 mouse](http://sendgrid.com/blog/complete-guide-set-raspberry-pi-without-keyboard-mouse/) that goes
 along with this repo and the work done by [Gaetan Semet](https://github.com/gsemet/ansible-rpi-pihole).

+## History

+My Raspbery Pi pi-hole routinely crashes due to SD corruption.
+Since it serves as my primary DNS and DHCP server, I needed a way to be able to quickly get it restored without needing to physically interface with the box.
+I'm also learning Ansible so it seemed natural to try and attack this problem with Ansible.

+I was able to find some starting points online and tweaked those to match my requirements.
+Hopefully this helps someone else out there get up and running quickly.

 ## Requirements

 - Flash a **clean** Raspbian Lite image on an SD card